jr0senblum/jwalk/README.md

 structure.

-* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a new Map or Proplist.
+* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a new Map or Proplist
 * ``jwalk:get(Path, Obj)``, ``jwalk:get(Path, Obj, Default)``  - Return the
-value from Obj at the specificed Path, or undefined or Default.
+value from Obj, at the specificed Path, or undefined or Default
-* ``jwalk:set(Path, Obj, Val)`` - Set a value in an Object and return the new structure.
+* ``jwalk:set(Path, Obj, Val)`` - Set a value in an Object, at the specified path, and return the new structure
-* ``jwalk:set_p(Path, Obj, Val)`` - Set a value in an Object creating intermediate nodes as necessary returning the new strcutre
+* ``jwalk:set_p(Path, Obj, Val)`` - Set a value in an Object, at the specified path, creating intermediate nodes as necessary and returning the new strcuture

 ##Paths
-Paths into JSON objects are expressed using a tuple of Path elements, a representation of a javascript-like path: i.e., ``Obj.cars.make.model``  would be expressed as ``{"cars","make","model"}``  as in,``jwalk:get({"cars","make","model"}, Obj)``.
+Paths into JSON Objects are expressed using a tuple of Path elements, a representation of a javascript-like path: i.e., ``Obj.cars.make.model``  would be expressed as ``{"cars","make","model"}``.
 Path elements representing JSON Member Names can be strings or binary, they will be internally converted to binary regardless.

-In addition to string/binary representation of Member Names, a Path element can be
+In addition to string/binary representations of Member Names, a Path element can be

-* An integer index, or the atoms ``first`` and ``last`` which will select elements of a JSON Array.
+* An integer index, or the atoms ``first`` and ``last``, which will select elements of a JSON Array.
 * ``{select, {"name","value"}}`` which will select a subset of JSON objects from an Array that have a Member ``{"Name": "Value"}``